MarcWeber/vim-addon-manager/README.md

 - [GETTING STARTED](https://raw.github.com/MarcWeber/vim-addon-manager/master/doc/vim-addon-manager-getting-started.txt)
 - [additional docs](https://raw.github.com/MarcWeber/vim-addon-manager/master/doc/vim-addon-manager-additional-documentation.txt)

-## CONTACT / HELP
-See contact information in GETTING STARTED documentation.

 ## BUGS
-It’ll never have nice install progress bars — because the “progress” is not very well known because addons can be installed at any time — and additionall dependencies may be encountered.
+It’ll never have nice install progress bars — because the “progress” is not very well known because addons can be installed at any time — and additional dependencies may be encountered.

 If you want to be able to rollback you have to use git submodules yourself or find a different solution — because VAM also supports other VCS and installing from archives.
+We have implemented experiemntal setup, but because VAM may add additional files such as addon-info.json in some cases repositories look dirty usually.

 ## Related work